Wang-Qi-group/emp-ot/README.md

 Warning
 ====
 This repo is a comment version for [wangxiao's emp-ot](https://github.com/emp-toolkit/emp-ot) repo with some demo or test case.
-Any usage or acknowledgment show be based on the origin project.
+Any usage or acknowledgment should be based on the origin project.

 Protocols
 =====